 If director and producer Peter Coates was a superhero, he’d surely be ‘Renaissance Man’.
 His contribution to championing the arts on television is arguably heroic, and his career multi-faceted.
 From 1971 to 2004 Coates produced, directed or scripted hundreds of TV productions covering a smorgasbord of topics, from operas to soap operas, and from portraits of New Zealand artists to rugby coaching films.

-After five years in the UK, Nadia Maxwell returned home to New Zealand in 2003, to work for Film South.
-Then she began as a production manager at Christchurch-based Raconteur Productions; she worked on documentaries for TVNZ, TV3 and Al Jazeera, and directed Growing Up Muslim and Singing With Conviction, plus episodes of Making Italy Home.
-In 2012 she produced Nic Gorman and Paul Glubb's zombie film Here Be Monsters, which won Best Short at the NZ Film Awards.
-The graduate of Amsterdam's prestigious Binger Filmlab, she has since produced shorts and two features — Nic Gorman's three on an island drama Human Traces (2017), which played at festivals in Toronto and Melbourne, and past meets present thriller Reunion (2020).
+After five years in the United Kingdom, Nadia Maxwell returned to Aotearoa in 2003, to work at regional film office Film South.
+As a production manager at Raconteur Productions in Christchurch, she worked on documentaries for TVNZ, TV3 and Al Jazeera, and directed NZ Stories episode Singing With Conviction, and episodes of Making Italy Home.
+A graduate of Amsterdam's prestigious Binger Filmlab, she has since produced shorts and two features — Nic Gorman's three on an island drama Human Traces (2017), which played at festivals in Toronto and Melbourne, and past meets present thriller Reunion (2020).

 Television veteran Robert Boyd-Bell's eclectic screen career includes 14 years in journalism, followed by time in academia, public service TV, and producing.
 Which is not to forget writing landmark book New Zealand Television – The First 25 Years.
 Boyd-Bell joined the state broadcaster in 1965, and later headed TV One's northern newsroom.
 He also has an extensive involvement in delivering programmes online.